manix17/vim-possible/transforming_a_character_delimited_list.md

 `,<space>` string, character which will be replaced with.
 `g` flag, global flag to replace all occurrence in the line.

+> Tip 1: Learning a little bit of regex (Regular Expressions) can help a lot with substitution command.

-> Tip: Substitute or Search command uses search highlighting to show the matching results.
+> Tip 2 : Substitute or Search command uses search highlighting to show the matching results.
 To keep showing the search highlights even after the search use `:set hlsearch` command.
 To toggle search highlighting use `:set hlsearch!`, to disable it completely use `:set nohlsearch`, to clear the last search highlights without disabling search highlighting use `:noh`

 ## Solution 3 (Using a Macro)